shivanshudwivedi/DexM-Movies/README.md

 In order to use this application, an .env file using the template .env.example should be created.

-Fill in the following variable with your own API key:
+Fill in the following variable with your own TMDB API access token (NOT API key):

 ```
 API_KEY=